gql-dart/ferry/docs/structuring-queries.md

 However, this would result in a seperate network request (and subsequent database query) for each Pokemon in the list.
 Not very efficient.

-Istead, we can extract our `PokemonCard`'s data requirements into a Fragment:
+Instead, we can extract our `PokemonCard`'s data requirements into a Fragment:

 ```graphql
 fragment PokemonCardFragment on Pokemon {